flatmax/speech-to-text/README.md

 # Speech-to-Text Converter

+This Python-based speech recognition tool combines Mozilla's DeepSpeech engine for speech-to-text conversion with WebRTC Voice Activity Detection (VAD) for intelligent recording control.
+The WebRTC VAD system efficiently detects when speech has stopped, automatically ending the recording session after a configurable period of silence.

+A key feature is the automatic recording termination after detecting silence, which helps create cleaner audio segments and prevents unnecessarily long recordings.
+The VAD system operates in real-time, analyzing audio frames to determine if they contain speech, making it ideal for interactive applications.

-A Python-based speech recognition tool that uses Mozilla's DeepSpeech engine to convert speech to text.
-This tool supports both real-time microphone input and audio file processing.
+The tool supports both real-time microphone input and audio file processing.

 ## Features